lbraglia/pylbmisc/docs/index.rst

-.. pylb documentation master file, created by sphinx-quickstart on Thu Apr 13 11:37:52 2023.
+.. pylbmisc documentation master file, created by sphinx-quickstart on Thu Apr 13 11:37:52 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pylb's documentation!
+Welcome to pylbmisc's documentation!
 ================================

 .. toctree::